-Climate Change: As one of the results of our Energy Efficiency and Climate Change Plan, we have fulfilled our public commitment to make MAPFRE's operations in Spain and Portugal carbon-neutral by the end of 2021(1).
+Climate Change: As one of the results of our Energy Efficiency and Climate Change Plan, we have fulfilled our public commitment to make MAPFRE's operations in Spain and Portugal carbon-neutral by the end of 20216.
 Likewise, since the Plan started in 2019, 11 countries have been added to the ISO 14064-certified carbon footprint calculation.
 Regarding energy efficiency and environmental management of buildings, in the past three years, 19 buildings in 8 countries have been ISO 14001 and ISO 50001-certified.
 We have also managed to certify the Annual General Meeting as a sustainable event.

-Circular Economy: We have signed an agreement with the Spanish Chamber of Commerce to launch a competitiveness and sustainability project for SMEs.
+Circular Economy: We have signed an agreement with the Spanish Chamber of Commerce to launch SMEs' competitiveness and sustainability project.
 We have removed all plastic containers and welcome packs from our facilities through the MAPFRE plastics-free project.
-In the Majadahonda complex, we have achieved Zero Waste certification.
+In the Majadahonda complex, we have achieved zero waste.